|

 As you’re buying markers for your DIY dry erase board, make sure to use those that are specially formulated for dry erase use.

-It can help to make a big difference in your workday!
+Even small updates can make a big difference in your workday.

 Many blessings,